matarui/evidencebaseddm/menu/syllabus.md

 ## Grading
 Students grades will be a combination of
-a) three homework assignments (30% of the final grade)
+a) homework assignments (50% of the final grade)
-b) performance on a multiple-choice exam (70% of the final grade).
+b) performance on a multiple-choice exam (50% of the final grade).

 ### Homework assignments
-Three homework assignments will be given in class and will include conducting simple statistical analyses (e.g., regression), responding to a quiz, or conducting a literature search.
+Homework assignments will be given in class and will include conducting simple statistical analyses (e.g., regression), responding to a quiz, conducting systematic literature search, and communicating scientific evidence in writing or orally.

 ### Exam
 The exam will consist of multiple-choice questions.